Maricopa people

-The Maricopa or Piipaash are a Native American tribe, who live in the Salt River Pima-Maricopa Indian Community and Gila River Indian Community (both in Arizona) along with the Akimel O'odham (Pima), a tribe with whom the Maricopa have long held a positive relationship.
+The Maricopa (/ˌmɛrɪˈkoʊpə/) or Piipaash (/mrc/) are a Native American tribe, who live in the Salt River Pima-Maricopa Indian Community and Gila River Indian Community (both in Arizona) along with the Akimel O'odham (Pima), a tribe with whom the Maricopa have long held a positive relationship.
 The Maricopa at the Salt River Pima-Maricopa Indian Community consist mostly of Xalychidom Piipaash members and are concentrated in Lehi.
 The Maricopa at the Gila River Indian Community are concentrated in Maricopa Colony.
 The Maricopa are a River Yuman group, formerly living along the banks of the Colorado River.

 Names

 The neighboring Akimel O'odham (Pima) and future allies, called these people the Kokmalik'op ('enemies in the big mountains'),.
 The Spanish transliterated this to Maricopa.
 They call themselves Piipaa, Piipaash or Pee-Posh (″people″).

-The "Maricopa" (Note: Alternate spellings in Spanish accounts include: Cocomaricopa, Opa, Cocomaripopa, Cocomarizopa, Comariapa, Comaricopa.) of the American explorers of the 19th century at this time consisted of descendants of five (possibly six) originally independent River Yuma tribes (see Spier, 1933: 1-41): the "Maricopa/Piipaash"-speaking original "Piipaash" together with the "Halchidhoma", "Kavelchadom" and "Opa/Piipaa Nyaa" as well as the "Delta Yuma/Cocopa"-speaking "Halyikwamai" and "Kohuana/Kahwan".
+The "Maricopa" (Note: Alternate spellings in Spanish accounts include: Cocomaricopa, Opa, Cocomaripopa, Cocomarizopa, Comariapa, Comaricopa.) of the American explorers of the 19th century at this time consisted of descendants of five (possibly six) originally independent River Yuma tribes (see Spier, 1933: 1-41): the "Maricopa/Piipaash"-speaking original Piipaash together with the Halchidhoma, Kavelchadom and Opa/Piipaa Nyaa as well as the "Delta Yuma/Cocopa"-speaking Halyikwamai and Kohuana/Kahwan.

 Since in the 19th century the two originally "Delta Yuma/Cocopa"-speaking "Halyikwamai" and "Kohuana/Kahwan" lived together with four "Maricopa/Piipaash"-speaking "Piipaash", "Halchidhoma", "Kavelchadom" and "Opa/Piipaa Nyaa" along the Gila and Salt Rivers in several villages for mutual protection, these river Yuma groups and their languages/dialects used to be mistakenly referred to by Spaniards and Mexicans as "Cocomaricopa" and "Opa" respectively.

 Only the descendants of the "Piipaash" and "Halchidhoma" (Xalychidom Piipaa / Xalychidom Piipaash - ″people who live toward the water″) were able to preserve their own tribal identity and refer to themselves in English as "Maricopa" or "Maricopa of Lehi", the descendants of the other three (possibly four) River Yuma tribes, which found shelter on the Gila River and Salt River under the "Piipaash" in the 19th century - the "Kavelchadom" (Kavelchadom Piipaash / Kavelchidom Piipaash - "downstream person/people", "river people in the west"), "Opa/Piipaa Nyaa" (Piipaa Nyaa / Thxpaa Nyaa - "eastern people"), "Halyikwamai" (Xalykawaam) and "Kohuana/Kahwan" (Kaxwaan - "river people") – however, have not been able to preserve their own language as well as their separate identity and now generally identify themselves as "Maricopa".